joosegoomes/Imperative-Programming/README.md

 ## 📄 Contents

-- All worksheets with their respective solutions
-- Statements of the three online tests, along with their solutions
 - Both parts of the set of 50 exercises provided by the course, with corresponding solutions (total of 100 exercises)
-- Solutions to some past tests and exams

 ## ⚙️ How to use